 With a commitment, not only lobster production, but to building an international reputation as a centre of excellence for hatchery based spiny lobster production.
 Ornatas works with world-leading scientists, pushing forward with new and innovative ways to improve aquaculture practices.

-A collaborative project to investigate commercial grow out of Tropical Rock Lobster in Northern WA.
+A collaborative project to investigate commercial grow out of Tropical Rock Lobster in Northern Australia.

 This project will undertake the critical science and research required for the next step of our Tropical Rock Lobster production – the grow-out of hatchery-produced juvenile lobsters in sea raft enclosures.